kamiarcoffey/threat-net/README.md

 # Threat Net

-Threat Net is a graphing utility used to display connections between Indicators of Compromise (IoC), built for Webroot as a senior capstone project in Fall 2019 to Spring 2020.
+Threat Net is a graphing utility used to display connections between Indicators of Compromise (IoC)

 ## Installation Instructions